Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Proof Overview

 \section{Proof Overview}

 In this section, we provide an overview of the proof for our theorem.
 The proof consists of three main parts: an analysis of one-step gradient descent on the Mamba layer, the optimization of the MLP, and a test error analysis.
 The formal proofs for each of these steps are provided in Appendices~\ref{appendix:mamba}, \ref{appendix:mlp}, and \ref{appendix:test_error}, respectively.
-In the following, we introduce the key ideas behind each step.
+In the following, we introduce the key ideas behind each step, providing a detailed discussion of our theoretical components.